Curing

 1 gallon (8.33 lbs) of water 4.2 120 20 (6 Tbs)

-This is a very small amount of brine and if you want to cure a large turkey you will need to increase the volume.
-Just multiply it by a factor of 4 and you will have 4 gallons of water and 1.08 lbs. of Cure #1.
-The following is the safe formula for immersed products and very easy to measure: 5 gallons of water, 1 lb. of Cure #1.
-In the above formula at 10% pick-up the nitrite limit is 150 ppm which is plenty.
-Keep in mind that adding 1 lb. of Cure #1 to 5 gallons of water will give you 4.2% salt by weight and that corresponds to only 16 degrees brine (slightly higher than sea water).
-If we add an additional 2 lbs. of salt we will get: 5 gallons of water, 1 lb. of Cure #1, 2 lbs. of salt and that will give us a 25 degree solution which is great for poultry.
+This is a small amount of brine, and if you want to cure a large turkey, you will need to increase the volume.
+Just multiply it by a factor of 4, and you will have 4 gallons of water and 1.08 lbs. of Cure #1.
+The following is the safe formula for immersed products that is easy to measure: 5 gallons of water, 1 lb. of Cure #1.
+In the above formula at 10% pick-up the nitrite limit is 150 ppm, which is plenty.
+Keep in mind that adding 1 lb. of Cure #1 to 5 gallons of water will give you 4.2% salt by weight, corresponding only to 16 degrees brine (slightly higher than seawater).
+If we add an additional 2 lbs. of salt, we will get: 5 gallons of water, 1 lb. of Cure #1, 2 lbs. of salt, and that will give us a 25-degree solution, which is great for poultry.

 Useful Information

-• When curing is completed it is advisable to test the meat for color and saltiness by cutting a tiny piece and looking at the cross cut section.
+• When curing is completed, it is advisable to test the meat for color and saltiness by cutting a tiny piece and looking at the cross-cut section.
 It should have a uniform pink color.
-In case it is too salty, place the meat in cold water in refrigerator for 12 hours and taste again.
+If it is too salty, place the meat in cold water in the refrigerator for 12 hours and taste it again.
 It is much easier to fix the problem now than to eat sausage later with tears in our eyes.

 • Add an extra 24 hours of curing time if needed.

-• About 1 level teaspoon of Instacure #1 is needed for 5 lbs of meat ( there are 5-6 teaspoons to 1 oz of cure) or 2.5 grams of cure for 1 kilogram of meat.
+• About 1 level teaspoon of Cure #1 is needed for 5 lbs of meat (5-6 teaspoons to 1 oz of cure) or 2.5 grams of cure for 1 kilogram of meat.

-• Keep seperately different types of meat (lean and fat pork, beef)) as some of them might go again to the grinder to be ground through a different plate.
+• Keep separate different types of meat (lean and fatty pork, beef)) as some of them might go again to the grinder to be ground through a different plate.

 • Cured ground meat will be drier and harder to stuff into casings because of the action of the salt.
-It is advisable to dice the meat or grind it through a big a plate and after curing regrind it with a proper size plate before stuffing.
-If the meat will not be ground again, re-mix it well by hand.
+It is advisable to dice the meat or grind it through a big plate and, after curing, regrind it with a plate of a proper size before stuffing.
+If the meat is not ground again, re-mix it well by hand.

-• The two premixed cures, Instacure #1, and Instacure #2, are not interchangeable.
+• The two premixed cures, Cure #1, and Cure #2, are not interchangeable.

-• Containers for curing are to be made of stainless steel, food grade plastics or stone.
-Nitrates react with aluminum and it should not be used for curing.
+• Containers for curing are to be made of stainless steel, food-grade plastics, or stone.
+Nitrates react with aluminum and they should not be used for curing.

 • Add sugar only when curing at refrigerator temperature 38 – 40° F (4 –5° C), otherwise fermentation might occur and will spoil the meat.